Ajin998/Blog-render-react/README.md

 # Blog rendering using React JS

-## Short Summary
+## Summary

-This project demonstrate how we can render different components in a single page which linking to different pages. using react routing concepts.
+This project demonstrate how we can render different components in a single page instead of addding anchor tags for linking on  different pages. using react routing concepts.

 ## Technologies used